Rock Machine MC criminal allegations and incidents: Norway

-The court mentioned that before his death, he had joined the one of the Rock Machine's rivals, the Bandidos.
+The court mentioned that before his death, he had joined one of the Rock Machine's rivals, the Bandidos.
 It was also stated that on the night he was murdered, he commented on his Facebook page "F**king Rock Machine whores!!
 Or should we say c*ck machine,".
 Just recently the victim joined the Bandidos as a prospect, this along with the other incidents caused the Rock Machine Norway to react.
 According to a witness only identifying themselves as VG.
 The two RM are said to have approached the man's house, a heated argument escalated into an altercation.
 The victim was apparently bludgeoned to death by one of the members with a dumbbell.
 VG crossed paths with one of the accused outside of a police station while on his way to give a statement.
 He was later seen with a bruised and lacerated face.

 After less the three weeks of being a hangaround for the Rock Machine, they learned that he was a hardcore drug addict.
 The Rock machine has a policy against "dependency" on hard drugs.
-So he was booted out, but he was infuriated with the clubs choice, and sent many threats to members.
+So he was booted out, but he was infuriated with the club's choice, and sent many threats to members.
 TBM Scandinavia's spokesman Michael Green was given an access to some of the Rock Machine rules, when joining the club all members must sign a contract.
 One of the rules forbids drug addicts and can be cause for immediate ejection.
-The spokesperson also stated, "In the contract you sign, you also sign that you must pay the club a "withdrawal fee" of DKK 20,000 whether you leave the club voluntarily or are excluded - a contract the 31-year-old victim had also signed on November 25, 2016.
+The spokesperson also stated, "In the contract you sign, you also sign that you must pay the club a "withdrawal fee" of DKK 20,000 whether you leave the club voluntarily or are excluded – a contract the 31-year-old victim had also signed on November 25, 2016.
 When he started in Rock Machine MC Norway, but which he had already defaulted on December 4, 2016, when he was excluded from Rock Machine MC Norway."

 Both of the accused Rock Machine members were held for 4 weeks.
 During the month long period they were banned from visitation, media and contact with the outside.
 During the trial the court was nervous about the length the club would go to to protect its members stating, "The Oslo District Court believes there is a risk that evidence may disappear or be destroyed if the two are allowed to have contact with others."